cogdog/splotbox/README.md

 If you have problems, feature suggestions, piles of unmarked bills to send my way, please [contact me via the issues area](https://github.com/cogdog/splotbox/issues) on this repo.

-## Requirements

-I will make the big leap in that you have a self hosted Wordpress site and can install themes.

-### Installing SPLOTbox from Scratch
+### Installing SPLOTbox

 Using this theme requires a self-hosted--or institutionally hosted (lucky you)-- Wordpress site (the kind that you download from [wordpress.org](http://www.wordpress.org).
-You cannot use this theme on the free "wordpress.com" site.
-Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) to set up your own hosting space.
+You cannot use this theme on the free "wordpress.com" site unless you have a business plan.
+Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) if you choose to set up your own hosting space.

 SPLOTbox is a child theme based on [the free and elegant Garfunkel theme by Anders Noren](https://wordpress.org/themes/garfunkel).
 Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Gardfunkel`.

+### Installing SPLOTbox from Scratch

 You can download a ZIP file of this theme via the green **Code*" button above (use the Download Zip option).